 The south of Vietnam has similar seasons to Laos and Cambodia, with a cooler season between November and April, and a hot season from May to October.

 Tet, the lunar new year in Vietnam, is celebrated during the first day of the first month in Lunar Calendar and lasts a week.
-In 2019, Tet will be on February 5.
 During this season, many shops are closed, as people visit family and friends to exchange gifts and enjoy generous meals.
 Travelers should be aware that transportation may be an issue.
 If you do travel during Tet, you will encounter fireworks, elaborate flower displays, parades, and specialty foods made only during Tet.

 Perfume Pagoda Festival in Chua Huong, near Hanoi.
 Buddhist pilgrims flock to the pagoda to pray for happiness and prosperity, and to celebrate the full moon.

 The Boun Khoun Khao in Laos, also known as the Rice Festival, is held to express appreciation for an abundant harvest season, and is celebrated with large servings of local dishes and rice wine, as well as singing, dancing, and traditional music.
 Festivities happen at pagodas throughout Laos at various times in February and March.

 Khmer New Year (Cambodia) and Boun Pi Mai (Laos new year) are celebrated with parades, dancing, singing and water throwing.
 They are great fun, and not to be missed.

 Boun Bang Fai Rocket Festival in Laos – bamboo rockets anyone?
 The rockets are designed to carry prayers directly to the god of rain to ask for a harvest season free from drought, floods, or pests.
 Communities compete for the best-decorated rocket, and the highest shot.